blurite/rsprot/README.md

 - Java 11

 ## Supported Versions
-This library currently supports revision 221, 222 and 223 OldSchool desktop clients.
+This library currently supports revision 221, 222, 223 and 224 OldSchool desktop clients.

 ## Quick Guide
 This section covers a quick guide for how to use the protocol after implementing the base API.
 It is not a guide for the base API itself, that will come in the future.
 This specific quick guide refers to revision 222, which brought changes to the complicated info packets.
-Revision 223 is almost entirely the same, and is recommended to be used over 222.
+Revision 223 and 224 are almost entirely the same, and is recommended to be used over 222.

 #### Player Initialization
 When a player logs in, a new protocol instance must be allocated for